alanlw/solipsism/GameDesignDoc.md

 - Players use W-A-S-D to control the movement of the avatar.
 The mouse is used to launch psychic attacks.

+- Instructions will initially be put on the screen to show how the user pause the game.
+The Start and Quit buttons are located at the top of the scren.
+The Escape key will be used to pause the game.

 ###Scoring

 - For each monster that is destroyed, points are awarded.
 Scores cannot go down.